Keyboard shortcuts

 Token services for agentic AI workflows can embedded in the application using candle or accessed locally e.g., self-hosted NVIDIA NIMs docker containers or remotely e.g., OpenAI, NVIDIA NIMs, etc. that adhere to the OpenAI API schema using openai_api.
 Tensor services are embedded in the application using candle with CPU vectorization and GPU acceleration support.

 To install the phymes application, download the precompiled bundle that matches your system and needs, and unzip the bundle.
-Double click on phymes-server to start the server, then navigate to http://127.0.0.1:4000/ to view the web application.
+Double click on phymes-server to start the server.
+Navigate to http://127.0.0.1:4000/ to view the web application.

 Alternatively, you can make REST API requests against the server using e.g., curl.